03rcooke/GB_futures/README.md

 Step 4 - collate and plot:

-`gdm_cross_tax.Rmd` combines data across the taxonomic groups and creates the figures
+`gdm_cross_tax.Rmd` combines data across the taxonomic groups and creates the figures.
+Includes the main and supplementary figures.